Cat5TV/eset/README.md

 If a pre-built appliance isn't available for your platform, or you want to port ESMC to a new architecture, this is your chance!
 All requirements will be met, and your vanilla Debian Buster installation will become an ESET Security Management Center appliance. [installers/esmc_debian](installers/esmc_debian) should only be run on vanilla installs (destructive).

+A side effect of this script is that you end up with a much more current ESET Security Management Center appliance running on Debian Buster rather than an old version of CentOS with old packages.
+For example, the official ESMC distributable virtual appliance uses OpenSSL 1.0 (!!), Tomcat7 and OpenJDK 8.
+My install uses Debian Buster, Tomcat9 and JDK 11.

 To install, first deploy your Debian Buster installation.

 If using a virtual machine, use a minimum of 2 CPU cores (4 recommended) and 2 GB RAM (4 recommended).
 If your network has more than 5,000 endpoints, it is suggested to double that: 8 cores, 8 GB RAM.
 80 GB hard disk will suffice, and it is recommended to make it thick-provisioned if you have more than 20 endpoints.